AI Recruitment Agent

 What is in this leave policy template?

-This free leave policy template is created to provide your business with everything needed to manage employee time off on a regular basis efficiently and fairly:
+This free employee leave policy template is created to provide your business with everything needed to manage employee time off on a regular basis efficiently and fairly:

 • Leave practices that can be adjusted as your workplace evolves